mohamedabdelsalam578/Pharmacy-Management-System/README.md

-# Pharmacy Management System
+# EL-TA3BAN Pharmacy Management System

 ## Project Overview
-A comprehensive pharmacy management system built in Java, featuring patient, doctor, and pharmacist management with secure payment processing.
+A comprehensive pharmacy management system built in Java, featuring a complete healthcare workflow between patients, doctors, and pharmacists with secure wallet payment processing, prescription management, and inventory tracking.
+The system is now configured to automatically run in extended mode with all features enabled by default.

 ## Features
 - Multi-user authentication